Shower Curtain vs. Liner: What’s the Big Difference?

 Linen is the best if you care about décor, are willing to spend a little more, and don’t mind ironing.

-Linen is a little stronger and looks sturdier than cotton.
+A linen shower curtain is a little stronger and looks sturdier than cotton.
 However, they tend to be more expensive than your cotton shower curtain.

 I did some research on what people are saying about linen shower curtains online, and it sounds like they can shrink when first washed, so it’s a good idea to take a close look at the specific washing instructions.